-Villa Pitiana is situated at 430m above sea level and its imposing structure divides the last olive groves of Valdarno from the centuries old trees of the Vallombrosa.
+Villa Pitiana is situated at 430m above sea level and its imposing structure divides the last olive groves of Valdarno from the centuries old trees of the Vallombrosa Forest.
+O

-On 3rd July 1039 the Abbess Itta of the convent of S. Ellero donated the land in Vallombrosa to S. Giovanni Gualberto but to maintain them had to add a farm with vegetable garden and vines in Pitiana.
+n 3rd July 1039 the Abbess Itta of the convent of S. Ellero donated the land in Vallombrosa to S. Giovanni Gualberto but to maintain them had to add a farm with vegetable garden and vineyards in Pitiana.
 Halfway through the 13th century Pitiana’s strategic position made it a bone of contention in the Florentine Guelph-Ghibelline struggles.

 The oldest part of Villa Pitiana, dating back to the 14th century, is certainly a “casa da signore” as these fortified buildings were called, characterised by the presence of a high tower not unlike the tower-houses of S.Gimignano.
 In the summer of 1483 Lorenzo il Magnifico de’ Medici tried in vain to purchase Villa Pitiana from General Biagio Milanesi.

-The Church however managed to regain ownership of Pitiana for a brief time.
-Eventually, Villa Pitiana passed into the possession of the Grottanelli as mentioned by this name in many old maps.
+Eventually, Villa Pitiana passed into the possession of the Counts Grottanelli, name still mentioned in many old maps.

-At the end of the 19th century the Pitiana farm was definitively transformed into a villa with its splendid facade, although the rear part continued until recent times to be a working farm.
+At the end of the 19th century Pitiana farm was definitively transformed into a villa with its splendid facade, although the rear part continued until recent times to be a farmhouse (Fattoria).

-In 1931 other work was carried out although it is difficult to judge its extent (recorded in writing on the right portal of the entrance hall): it was probably the conclusion of work begun in 1897, with the restoration of medieval parts and interior modification.
+In 1931 other work was carried out as recorded in writing on the right portal of the entrance hall.
+It was probably the conclusion of the work begun in 1897 with the restoration of medieval parts and interior modifications.